libremesh/lime-packages/README.md

 You can download a firmware image with **generic configuration** of the last **release** at [downloads][9] subdomain.

-## Customize and Download a Firmware Image Using online ImageBuilder
+## Customize and Download a Firmware Image Using online Chef

-We encourage each network community to create its firmware profile on [network-profiles][10] repository and build the images with the [online ImageBuilder][11].
-It generates and delivers **customized firmware images** (for example custom ESSID, IP range, additional packets or scripts...).
+We encourage each network community to create its firmware profile on [network-profiles][10] repository and build the images with the [online Chef][11].

 ## Building a Firmware Image on Your PC